Law Faculty of

 University of Lisbon

 Organised by the Observatory of the Extreme Right (OED), the conference aims to promote a meeting point for information and reflection, taking up the urgent challenge of bringing to discussion the complexity and contradictions of our time, exploring the political interweaving of feminist themes with those of the fight against the extreme right.

 in cooperation with Cultra and transform! europe

-The afternoon will begin with a panel that will discuss the interconnection of the themes of 'gender ideology', anti-feminism and racism, with the participation of Teresa Joaquim (anthropologist, Universidade Aberta /CEMRI), Tainara Machado (researcher and activist from A Coletiva), Sílvia Roque (researcher, CES/UC) and Anabela Rodrigues (activist from Solim and GTO).
+The afternoon begun with a panel that will discuss the interconnection of the themes of 'gender ideology', anti-feminism and racism, with the participation of Teresa Joaquim (anthropologist, Universidade Aberta /CEMRI), Tainara Machado (researcher and activist from A Coletiva), Sílvia Roque (researcher, CES/UC) and Anabela Rodrigues (activist from Solim and GTO).

 You can find more information on the Website of The Observatory of the Extreme Right (in Portuguese).